paul1tsch/dominikpaulitsch/README.md

 ### 🌱 What I want to learn in 2022...

-- React
-- R
-- NextJS
 - ChakraUI
 - GraphQL
+- MongoDB
+- NextJS
-- MongoDB, PostgreSQL
+- PostgreSQL
+- R
+- React
+- VIM

 ### 📫 How to reach me...